OpenVid-1M: A Large-Scale High-Quality Dataset for Text-to-video Generation: Method

 \subsection{Feature Extraction}

 Given a video clip, we adopt a pre-trained variational autoencoder to encode input video clip into features in latent space.
 After being corrupted by noise, the obtained video latent is input into a 3D patch embedder to model the temporal information.
 Then, we add positional encodings and flatten patches of the noised video latent to a patch encoding sequence $\mathbf{X} \in \mathbb{R}^{T \times C \times HW}$.
-Following \cite{chen2023pixartalpha}, We input the text prompts into the T5 large language model \cite{T5} for conditional feature extraction.
+Following \citet{chen2023pixartalpha}, We input the text prompts into the T5 large language model \citep{T5} for conditional feature extraction.
 Then, we embed the text encoding to match the channel dimension of the visual tokens to obtain the text tokens $\hat{\mathbf{Y}} \in \mathbb{R}^{C \times L}$, where $L$ represents the length of the text tokens.
-Finally, we take the text tokens and noised visual tokens as input of our MVDiT.
-During training, both the text encoder and visual encoder are frozen.
+Finally, we take the text and noised visual tokens as input of MVDiT.